fncokg/pandoc-tex-numbering/README.md

 **NOTE: the pandoc filters have no access to the difference of `align` and `align*` environments.** Therefore, you CANNOT turn off the numbering of a specific `align` environment via the `*` mark. *This may be fixed by a custom lua reader to keep those information in the future.*

+## Sections

+If metadata `number-sections` is set to `True`, all the sections will be numbered.
+The numbers are added at the beginning of the section titles and the references to the sections are replaced by their numbers.

+You can customize the format of the section numbering added at the beginning of the section titles by setting the metadata `section-format-1`, `section-format-2`, etc. All of these metadata accept a python f-string format with fields `h1`, `h2`, ..., `h10` representing the numbers of each level headers.
+For example, set `section-format-1` to `Chapter {h1}.` and `section-format-2` to `Section {h1}.{h2}.` to number the first-level section as "Chapter 1.", "Chapter 2." etc., and the second-level section as "Section 1.1.", "Section 1.2." etc. The default values of `section-format-1`, `section-format-2`, etc. are in fact `{h1}`, `{h1}.{h2}`, etc. respectively.

+Sometimes, non arabic numberings are needed.
+For example, in Chinese, with `section-format-1="第{h1}章"`, the users get "第1章", "第2章" etc. However, sometimes the users may need "第一章", "第二章" etc. To achieve this, we also support non arabic numbers by series of non-arabic fields.
+For example, when `{h1}` is 12, the Chinese number field `{h1_zh}` will be "十二".
+To enable this feature, you need to:

+- set `non-arabic-numbers` to `True` in the metadata.
+- include the `lang_num.py` file in the same directory as the filter.
+- set `section-format-1="第{h1_zh}章"` in the metadata.

+Note that:
+- The non-arbic number support is by default turned off.
+You need to explicitly turn it on.
+- The current version only supports simplified Chinese numbers.
+If you need other languages, you can modify the `lang_num.py` file.
+See the [Custom Non-Arabic Numbers Support](#custom-non-arabic-numbers-support) section for more details.

+## Figures and Tables

+All the figures and tables are supported.
+All references to figures and tables are replaced by their numbers, and all the captions are added prefixs such as "Figure 1.1: ".

+You can determine the prefix of figures and tables by changing the variables `figure-prefix` and `table-prefix` in the metadata, default values are "Figure" and "Table" respectively.

 ## Log

 Some warning message will be shown in the log file named `pandoc-tex-numbering.log` in the same directory as the output file.
 You can check this file if you encounter any problems or report those messages in the issues.